How to become

 College

-You may be able to start by taking part-time or short residential courses to build up your knowledge.
+You could take part-time or short residential courses to build up your knowledge.

 Courses include: